seberg/pytest-valgrind/README.md

 ```
 PYTHONMALLOC=malloc valgrind --show-leak-kinds=definite --log-file=/tmp/valgrind-output python runtests.py -g -t numpy/core/tests/test_dtype.py -- -vv --valgrind --valgrind-log=/tmp/valgrind-output --continue-on-collection-errors
 ```

+Options
+^^^^^^^

+* `--valgrind` enables the plugin.
+* `--valgrind-log=<log_file>` Should be given.
+This is the same file passed to valgrind as `--log-file=<log_file>`.
+If not given, the error reports do not include any valgrind output.
+* `--no-memcheck` will disable checking for memory leaks after every function call (or actually at all).
+If you are sure there are no leaks, this might speed up execution.
+* `--memcheck-before-func` will run a memory check before each test call.
+This should not be necessary, so maybe should be removed again.

 Reported failures and marking tests
 -----------------------------------